ottypes/json1/spec.md

 ```
 [
-  ['x',[{r:{}}, ['y', {p:0}]]],
-  ['y',[{i:{}}, ['x', {d:0}]]]
+  ['x', {r:{}}, 'y', {p:0}],
+  ['y', {i:{}}, 'x', {d:0}]
 ]
 ```

 (Translation: Go into x.y and pick up the data (slot 0).
 Set doc.y = {}.
 Set doc.y.x = data (slot 0).)

----

-# Common issues and questions

 ## Initializing data ('set null')

-Its quite common to want to initialize data on first use.
+Its quite common to want to initialize data containers on first use.
 This can cause problems - what happens if another user tries to initialize the data at the same time?

-If the two clients try to insert `{tags:['rock']}` and `{tags:['roll']}`, one client's insert will win and the other client's edit would be lost.
+For example, if the two clients try to insert `{tags:['rock']}` and `{tags:['roll']}`, one client's insert will win and the other client's edit would be lost.
 The document will either contain 'rock' or 'roll', but not both.

-In JSON0 there is no solution to this problem.
 In JSON1 the semantics of `insert` are specially chosen to allow this.

 The rules are:

-- If two identical inserts happen, they 'both win', and both inserts are kept in the final document.
+- If two concurrent operations insert *identical* content at the same location in an object, they 'both win', and both inserts are kept in the final document.
 - Inserts, drops and edits can be embedded inside another insert.

 Together, these rules allow clients to concurrently initialize a document without bumping heads.
 Eg if these two operations are run concurrently: